laminas/laminas-filter/doc/book/file.md

 ## Rename

-`Zend\Filter\File\Rename` can be used to rename a file and/or move a file to a new path.
+`Laminas\Filter\File\Rename` can be used to rename a file and/or move a file to a new path.

 ### Supported Options